virgesmith/neworder/docs/api_auto.md

             implemented as a floating-point NaN, direct comparison will always fails, since NaN != NaN.
             Args:
                 a (array(float)): The times.
             Returns:
                 array(bool): True if corresponding input is never, False otherwise

     never(...) method of builtins.PyCapsule instance
         never() -> float

+        Returns a value of t that compares unequal to any value, including but itself.
+        Returns:
+            float: nan

 FILE
     (built-in)